kapitchi/KapitchiAcl/README.md

 Usage
 -----
 You can manage roles, resources and what rules is loaded into ACL using module.config.php file (DI configuration) from your module.
-The module come with few pre-defined roles/resources/rules (see [module config](https://github.com/matuszemi/KapitchiAcl/blob/master/config/module.config.php)).
+The module comes with few pre-defined roles/resources/rules (see [module config](https://github.com/matuszemi/KapitchiAcl/blob/master/config/module.config.php)).

 Roles:

 * guest - anonymous/non authenticated user
 * auth - authenticated user but with no local user reference
 * user - authenticated user with local user reference